arjansturing/Auto-OVPN/README.md

 Make sure to start an elevated PowerShell Session and set the ExecutionPolicy to RemoteSigned by using the following PS command: Set-ExecutionPolicy -ExecutionPolicy RemoteSigned before running the script!

 Automate the world! #PowerShell

+//This script is tested on Windows 10 2004 with PowerShell version 5.1